vinceimbat/vinceimbat/content/thoughts/frequency of reviews simplifies complexity.md

 sr-interval: 3
 sr-ease: 251
 ---
 Life is super complex (see [[Planning an entire life is impossible]]).
-Our [[life management system]] needs to be simple to accomodate our mind's limitations (see [[A life management system should free your mind]]; [[Build a life management system that helps you take intentional action]]).
+Our [[life management system]] needs to be simple to accomodate our mind's limitations (see [[a life management system should free your mind]]; [[Build a life management system that helps you take intentional action]]).
 But it shouldn't be very simple that it fails to accomodate complexity.

 Complexity should be allowed in a life management system.
 And visual reminders of the complexity should exist lest we forget about this fact.